jampp/geeks/_src/_posts/2016-08-01-mobile-fraud.markdown

 ## What is it and how can it be done?

 The mobile ad business is fairly simple in monetary terms, some people, namely advertisers, pay to place their ads in a site whose owners we will call publishers.
-There’s a whole lot more players in between and around, but we’ll keep it simple for the moment.
+There’re a whole lot more players in between and around, but we’ll keep it simple for the moment.
 Publishers are the ones offering their advertising space for sale and advertisers are essentially bidding for that space.
 Most pricing models across the industry are proportional to ad impressions, click volumes and, recently, generated installs.

 Technically speaking, clicks or impressions are not exactly what people would commonly think of.
 Under normal conditions clicks, impressions and events are HTTP requests being made between devices and servers, in response to user actions.
 To exemplify this, a simple diagram is given below.
 Here a click request bounces around different servers, one for each actor in the mobile advertisement ecosystem.

 ![Graph 0]({{ site.url }}/assets/images/fraud/click_postback.png){: .center-image }

 The user initially clicks on the ad and its user agent, device ID and other metadata are being URL-encoded in the request.
 Their request is passed along the chain until it is finally redirected to the App/Playstore where, ideally, the user would install and open the app.
 Then, an event-tracking SDK integrated to the advertiser's application would report this type of in-app events back along the chain of requests.
-This action is named a *postback* request, which informs everyone that a user has opened it, thus prompting an install.
+This action is named a *postback* request, which informs everyone that a user has opened the app, thus prompting an install.

 The difficulty relies on actually verifying that the user's reported action effectively happened and wasn't just simulated.
 In all cases, this means establishing that a real touch on the screen or even an ad view.
 Faking a request or a real *action* is essentially not difficult.